dtmnash/EMIT-8250/swa/slides/lecture-TM/include/design-for-software-se.md

 "_The PlaySound API takes as input a string which represents either a WAV filename or an alias.
 If the input is an alias, the PlaySound API retrieves data from the registry under HKCU to convert the alias into a filename.
 Once the filename is determined, the PlaySound API opens the WAV file specified and reads the two relevant pieces from the file: the WAVEFORMATEX that defines the type of data in the file and the actual audio data.
 It then hands that data to the audio rendering APIs._"

 ???
 Here is design narrative for you to practice building a DFD.
-Pause the video here and create a Level 0 diagram.
+Pause here and create a Level 0 diagram in your favorite editor.
 Here the Playsound API is our codebase of interest.

 ---